taih304/Linux-Shell/Application layer/TCP and UDP.md

 ### Example 1

-Receives data from another TCP client.
+Receives data from TCP trasmitters.

 ``nc -l 8000``: Start listening on port 8000.
 This will listen for only one connection on port 8000.
 After receiving and finishing its first connection, the command will stop.

+``nc -kl 8000``: Forces ``nc`` to stay listening for another connection after its current connection is completed.

-Then other TCP client can starts sending data to it.
+Then other TCP transmitters can start sending data to it.

-**TCP client**:
+**TCP transmitter**:

 * Terminal console